Judge dismisses Kentucky teen’s lawsuit from viral encounter

 “Few principles of law are as well-established as the rule that statements of opinion are not actionable in libel actions,” Bertelsman wrote in the 36-page opinion issued on Friday.

-Sandmann’s attorneys had also threatened legal action against The Associated Press and other news organizations, and filed multimillion dollar lawsuits against the networks CNN and NBC.
+Sandmann’s attorneys also threatened legal action against The Associated Press and other news organizations, and filed multimillion dollar lawsuits against the networks CNN and NBC.
 In a letter to the AP in February, attorney L. Lin Wood called on the AP to “retract and correct” what his letter asserts are “defamatory statements.”

 A spokeswoman said at the time that the AP took great care to ensure its stories were measured and fair, reporting the facts of what transpired and adding details as they emerged.